 - Green Tea

 Tobacco leaves are dried and primarily used for smoking.
-Cigarettes, cigars, pipes, shisha, and e-cigarettes are all different paraphernalia for smoking tobacco.
-Given the bad press around tobacco, we’re led to believe that tobacco could potential to cause more harm than good…
+You may well be familiar with the various paraphernalia for smoking tobacco.
+Given the bad press around tobacco, we’re consistently led to believe that tobacco could potentially cause more harm than good.

 Until recently, I wasn’t aware that tobacco was used as a spice in culinary dishes.
-Apparently it’s used for smoking meats to give it a different smokey flavor, added to chai for another dimension of spice, Tobacco tincture, added to cocktails and even deserts.
-Wow!
-So versatile, I had no idea.
-Nicotine is still a factor to take into consideration, but small amounts may be okay.
-What do you think?
+It’s used for smoking meats to give them a different smokey flavour, added to chai for another dimension of spice, Tobacco tinctures, added to cocktails and even desserts.

 Green Tea and Matcha have been found to help support collagen levels in the body.
 However, they’re not effective at increasing collagen protein levels as much as in delaying the crosslinking of collagen process.
 17

-There are so many benefits to consuming seaweed which far exceeds the collagen component.
+There are so many benefits to consuming seaweed which far exceeds the collagen stimulation discussion.
 You can read more about this in our article What Are The Benefits Of Eating Seaweed Everyday?

-If you were to find a natural, chemical-free, plant-based collagen, I would be supportive of giving it a try.
+If you were to find a natural, chemical-free, plant-based collagen stimulant, I would be supportive of giving it a try.
 Which is exactly what I did.
-There are lots of cruelty-free ways to consume collagen.

 I use Sea Moss Gel which provides many benefits.
 From drinking collagen for skin, nails, hair, bones, tendons, and muscles to support all my organs.